maniatic0/Noise-Experiment/Notes.md

 Summary from https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/procedural-patterns-noise-part-1/simple-pattern-examples , just to remember it.

+## Permutation Table

+Note that in this implementation the array gradients has size  tableSize.
+This is not the case in Perlin implementation.
+It has size tableSize * 2.
+This is because in his original implementation the hash function he used was:
+``return permutationTable[permutationTable[x] + y] + z``
+which return values between 0 and tableSize \* 2.
+Any lookup into permutation[] will return a value in the range 0 to tableSize and since we add z to it which is itself in the range 0 to tableSize then the resulting number is indeed in the range 0 to tableSize \* 2.
+Now since we use this number as an index in the array gradients, gradients needs to have a size of tableSize * 2.
+However in our implementation we use for the hash function:
+``return permutationTable[permutationTable[permutationTable[x] + y] + z]``
+And this return a value in the range 0 to tableSize * 2 and thus our gradients array only requires to have the size tableSize.
+It's a detail but worth noting.

 ## Terminology

 The technique of **summing up layers** of noise which frequency and amplitude are related to each other, can be called a **fractal sum**.